 If you, dear reader, think the pink haired lady only dismisses chemtrails, then you are probably also a conspiracy fan, lack critical thinking skills, and are as gullible as the study she talks about shows.
 If I felt like messing with conspiracy fans I could feed them all kinds of crazy stuff which they would buy right into, just like Alex Jones does.
 So if that kind of trolling is something you enjoy, have at it.
 They'll never know you're pulling their legs.

-The conversation with the Facebook friend proceeded to spiral down the rabbit hole, into a discussion of various other conspiracy tales, immediately following my attempt to explain their gullibility to them.
+After I rebutted the chemtrails argument the conversation with that Facebook friend I mentioned proceeded to spiral down the proverbial rabbit hole, morphing into a discussion of various other conspiracy tales.
 Haarp was mentioned.
 Like Agenda 21, it isn't anything close to what conspiracy fans think it is.
 Monsanto was raised, Godwin style.
 It was at that point that I knew I was quite literally wasting my time, and I really didn't want to have to hear about Building 7 one more time.
-I didn't want to have yet another conversation where the fans throw each conspiracy they believe at me one at time, each time certain that it can't be explained.
+I didn't want to have yet another conversation where the fans throw each conspiracy they believe at me one at a time, each time certain that it can't be explained.
 All of them can be explained, and not with grand conspiracies.
 Good luck getting one of the fans to notice this fact.